-UK, Germany electricity cleanest on record in 2024
+UK, Germany Electricity Cleanest On Record In 2024

-Britain and Germany produced their cleanest electricity on record last year, with renewables reaching record highs, according to data released Thursday.
+London: Britain and Germany produced their cleanest electricity on record last year, with renewables reaching record highs, according to data released on Thursday.

 Renewable energy like wind and solar accounted for 59 percent of production in Germany, while in Britain it stood at 45 percent, the data showed.